mcampora/sm-cli/README.md

-# SMUS Setup
+# SageMaker Unified Studio CLI

 A command-line interface (CLI) tool to simplify the creation and management of AWS resources.

 ## Features

 - Simple CLI interface for AWS resource management
-- Secure credential handling using environment variables
+- Secure credential handling using a local credentials file
-- Easy to extend with new AWS resource types

 ## Installation